Back to Blog

 How to Add Sanctions Screening to Your Node.js App in 10 Minutes

 If your application handles money, you are legally required to screen customers and counterparties against sanctions lists like the OFAC SDN list.
-Skipping this step can result in fines starting at $330,000 per violation, and OFAC enforces on a strict liability basis.
+Skipping this step can result in fines reaching $356,579 per violation, and OFAC enforces on a strict liability basis.
 That means it does not matter whether you knew about the sanctioned person or not.
 If you processed a transaction involving them, you are liable.

 The good news is that adding sanctions screening to a Node.js application is straightforward.
-This tutorial walks you through the entire process, from installing the SDK to building production-ready middleware, in about 10 minutes.
+This tutorial walks you through the entire process, from integrating the REST API to building production-ready middleware, in about 10 minutes.

 Why your app needs sanctions screening